airslice/czml-writer-wiki/CZML/VerticalOriginValue.md

 #VerticalOrigin (value)

-The vertical location of an origin relative to an object's position.
+A vertical origin, which specifies whether an element is bottom-, center-, or top-aligned with respect to an origin.
+Valid values are "BOTTOM", "CENTER", and "TOP".

 **Type**: string

 ##Values

-* `BOTTOM` - The origin is at the bottom of the object.
+* `BOTTOM`

-* `CENTER` - The origin is at the vertical center of the object.
+* `CENTER`

-* `TOP` - The origin is at the top of the object.
+* `TOP`